-The Oakland County Sheriff's Office K-9 Unit consists of 16 dogs with capabilities that include explosive and accelerant detection, narcotic detection, tracking, area searches, building searches, handler protection, and crowd control.
+The Oakland County Sheriff's Office K-9 Unit consists of 13 dogs with capabilities that include explosive and accelerant detection, narcotic detection, tracking, area searches, building searches, handler protection, and crowd control.
 In addition, sweeps were conducted in the Corrective Services Division to ensure that its facilities were drug free.
-The K-9 Unit also assisted the Narcotic Enforcement Team, the US Drug Enforcement Administration, the US Marshal service, the US Secret Service, the Federal Oakland County Bureau of Investigation Gang and Violent Crime Task Force, and the South Oakland Narcotics Intelligence Consortium (SONIC) on drug investigations throughout the tri-county area.
+The K-9 Unit also assisted the Narcotic Enforcement Team, the US Drug Enforcement Administration, the US Marshals Service, the US Secret Service, the Oakland County F.B.I.
+Gang and Violent Crime Task Force, and the South Oakland Narcotics Intelligence Consortium (SONIC) on drug investigations throughout the tri-county area.